datascience-labs/GreenAccounter/README.md

 MIT License

-Copyright (c) 2023 Jan-Philipp Benecke
+Copyright (c) 2025 Data science labs at Dong-A University

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal